 Over a decade behind bars for Doncaster man who severed woman’s finger as she tried to protect his ex-partner

-A Doncaster man who severed a woman’s finger with a large butchers knife as she tried to protect his ex-partner is now serving over a decade behind bars.
+A Doncaster man who severed a woman’s finger with a large butchers knife as she tried to protect his ex-partner is now serving more than a decade behind bars.

 Another woman intervened in the attack, and Errington severed one of her fingers.